getting-around

 - Wait for the attendant to assign you a taxi

 Official Malaga taxis are white with a blue stripe on the front doors.
 They display a licence number and use a meter.
+Never accept a ride from anyone approaching you inside the terminal.
+For common pitfalls to avoid, see our Malaga Airport mistakes guide.

 Taxis to central Malaga take 15-20 minutes in normal traffic.
 During rush hour (8-9am, 6-8pm), add 10-15 minutes.
 The meter runs the whole time, so heavy traffic means a higher fare.
+For more on fares and apps, see our Malaga taxi guide.

 Payment